Advisory Intelligence

 AUM leakage refers to assets under management that are at risk of leaving an advisory firm's scope, whether through transfers to competitors, pension cash withdrawals, debt-driven drawdown, or rate-chasing behaviour.

-The Wealth Index Leakage Score (currently 45/100, rated elevated) is a composite of transfer intent (12.0%), debt-driven pension drawdown (2%), tax-free cash uptake, and rate sensitivity signals.
-In April 2026, we estimated £147,742 in captured capital at risk across 31 pension users sampled.
+The Wealth Index Leakage Score (currently 10/100, rated low) is a composite of transfer intent (4.6%), debt-driven pension drawdown (1%), tax-free cash uptake, and rate sensitivity signals.
+In June 2026, we estimated £0 in captured capital at risk across 43 pension users sampled.

 Provider rankings shift monthly based on rate changes, marketing campaigns, and seasonal trends.
 The Wealth Index tracks these competitive dynamics to help advisory firms anticipate platform migrations and switching behaviour.